ArtifexSoftware/ghostpdl/demos/java/mtdemo/README.txt

 * Main.java - Class containing Java main method
 * Worker.java - Class which handles concurrently running Ghostscript
-* build.bat - Builds the Java program
+* build_win32.bat - Builds the Java program for Windows
-* runmtd.bat - Starts the Java program
+* runmtd_win32.bat - Starts the Java program for Windows

+Building:

+Windows:

+* Ensure the gsjava project has been built (..\gsjava\build_win32.bat)
+* Run build_win32.bat

+Running:

+Windows:

 Needed in this directory to run:

-* gpdldll64.dll (COMPILED FOR MULTITHREADING - use DGS_THREADSAFE)
+* gpdldll64.dll (COMPILED FOR MULTITHREADING - use DGS_THREADSAFE in psi\msvc.mak)
-* gs_jni.dll
+* gs_jni.dll (COMPILED FOR MULTITHREADING - enable GSJNI_SUPPORT_MT in settings.h)
 * gsjava.jar

-How to run:

-Windows:

-The application can be started through the command line through the batch file "runmtd.bat".
+The application can be started through the command line through the batch file "runmtd_win32.bat".
 The batch file takes an optional command line argument specifying the number of threads to be created.
-If specified, it should be an integer grater than 0.
+If specified, it should be an integer greater than 0.